QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/sequence/index.md

 ![PAR Combined Fragment](_uml/fragment_par.svg)
 </div>

-🐫 I learnt that `CRITICAL` means that the instructions mustn't fail but documentation say it doesn't mean that <small>(it means an atomic instruction)</small>.
+🐫 I learned that `CRITICAL` means that the instructions mustn't fail but documentation says it doesn't mean that <small>(it means an atomic instruction)</small>.

 <br>